kerilp/password-generator/README.md

 # Password Generator

-## Homework 03: Password Generator

-Refactor existing code to generate a password based on criteria from user's input using JavaScript.
+Created JavaScript for existing HTML/CSS project that allows user to generate a password based on chosen criteria.

+## Technology Used

+Language: JavaScript

 ## Links